mahaplatform/backframe/README.md

 ## Segments
 In order to handle routes and resources collectively, routes can be grouped into one or more nested segments.
-Segments can be nested as deeply as needed and hooks and attributes can be applied in batch.
+Segments can be nested as deeply as needed allowing attributes to be applied in batch to any level of the hierarchy.
+For example,

 ```Javascript
 import { resources, segment } from 'backframe'